jaehyeok/nanoprocessing/README.md

 $ ./norm_weights.exe [input dir] [tag] [output dir] [pre-norm dir]
 ```

-# Slurm submission for processing
+# Slurm submit for processing
 ```
 cd condor
 ./submit_all.py [year]
 ```
 where year = 2016, 2017 or 2018.
 Under ~/flist diretory files that contain the nanoAOD files to be processed will be generated.
 It list is based on `samples/samples[year].txt`.
 In addition, slurm submit files will be generated in `submit_scripts` directory together with the actuall commands on the terminal.
 You can just copy the command and paste them in command line.

-# Slurm submission for renormalization
+# Slurm submit for renormalization
 ```
 cd condor
 ./submit_norm.py [year]